TetraStation/TetraStation/README.md

 * **Website:** https://tetra.furryhelix.co.uk
 * **Code:** https://github.com/TamberP/TetraStation
 * **Code (Mirror)**: https://git.furryhelix.co.uk/tetrastation
 * **Wiki:** https://tgstation13.org/wiki/Main_Page is a good place to start for the basics, but the codebases have diverged quite a way now, and the differences will only continue to increase.
 * **Codedocs:** https://codedocs.tgstation13.org/
+  Though this will also have diverged by now.

-This is the codebase for TetraStation, a fork of the /tg/station flavour of SpaceStation 13.
+This is the codebase for TetraStation, a distressingly "Thanksgiving at your Grandparents'"-themed fork of the /tg/station flavour of SpaceStation 13.

-Space Station 13 is a paranoia-laden round-based roleplaying game set against the backdrop of a nonsensical, metal death trap masquerading as a space station, with charming spritework designed to represent the sci-fi setting and its dangerous undertones.
+Space Station 13 is a paranoia-laden round-based roleplaying game set against the backdrop of a nonsensical, plastic and metal death trap masquerading as a space station, with charming spritework designed to represent the "old and worn out" sci-fi setting and its dangerous undertones.
 Have fun, and survive!

+"My god, it's even more rickety and rusty than my last posting..."

+--

+"CMO to Bridge; All the drugs have broken down from age and exposure."
+"Bridge to CMO; ...exposure to what?"
+"CMO to Bridge; The crew, mostly."
+"Bridge to CMO; ...That's fair.
+I also have breakdowns when I'm exposed to the crew for too long."

 ## DOWNLOADING
 [Downloading](.github/DOWNLOADING.md)